novakgeoenergie/GHEToolManual/docs/sources/tabs/earth.rst

     Nowadays, especially in city centers, one can notice a big increase in ground temperatures near the surface, do to all the buildings.
 Here, if you go deeper, the temperature **decreases** instead of **increases** (Radioti et al., 2017) [1]_.
-This cannot be captured within a simple model and it is therefore suggested to do TRT-tests whenever you are doing a project nearby a densely built-up area.
+This cannot be captured within a simple model and it is therefore suggested to do TRT-tests (see also :ref:`TRT`) whenever you are doing a project nearby a densely built-up area.

 Temperature constraints and simulation period
 =============================================